kanakukko123/Pihole-with-salt/README.md

  * Then we check that it is running and working well
  * Last part gives use the token so that we can get admin rights in the server

-Now that we run the command
+Now that we run the command:

-            sudo salt-call --local state.apply teamspeak
+      $ sudo salt-call --local state.apply teamspeak

 ![image](/pics/run.PNG)